FAP Discovery Call Script

 Ok, one last thing…

-If you have an Urgent Need to speak with us, simply send us a request and we can respond or call you back usually within 15-20 minutes but no later than 24-hours.
-But we are definitely make it a priority to be accessible to you Monday – Friday from 10AM – 6PM… How does that sound?
+If you every have questions or need anything, simply send us a request and we typically respond or call you back usually within 15-20 minutes but no later than 24-hours…

 Homeowner: